Parth-ctrl490/Parth-ctrl490/README.md

 # 💫 About Me:
 <div align="center">

-  *Parth Shukla* | *Java, Python, HTML, CSS Enthusiast* |
+  <h3>Parth Shukla | Java, Python, HTML, CSS Enthusiast |
-  Building impactful projects one line of code at a time!
+  Building impactful projects one line of code at a time!</h3>

 </div>